OTCM-Protocol/public/README.md

   → ALL controls pass → Transfer executes + immutable audit trail written
 ```

 **Critical Property:** The Transfer Hook cannot be removed after mint creation.
-Once an ST22 token is minted with OTCM's Transfer Hook, every transfer for its entire existence is validated against all 42 controls.
+Once an ST22 token is minted with the protocol's Transfer Hook, every transfer for its entire existence is validated against all 42 controls.
 This is an SPL Token-2022 standard property — the hook program address is permanently stored in the mint account.

 ### The 42 Controls — Eight Categories